InnerSourceCommons/InnerSourcePatterns/patterns/2-structured/support-as-a-group.md

 ## Patlet

 What happens if a team or individual no longer supports an InnerSource project?
-Form a group of interested individuals from anywhere in the company to keep the project going.
+Keep the project alive by forming a group of interested individuals.

 ## Problem

-* A popular InnerSource project is orphaned with no one to support it.
+* A popular InnerSource project is orphaned.
 * There isn't an obvious home for it to land.

 ## Story